Ukraine asks court to put Orthodox leader under house arrest

 Bartholomew I is considered the first among equals among the leaders of the Eastern Orthodox churches.
 Patriarch Kirill and most other Orthodox patriarchs have refused to accept his decision authorizing the second Ukrainian church.

+In other news Saturday, Zelenskyy said he spoke to French President Emmanuel Macron to brief him on the battlefield situation and discuss defense cooperation.

 While Ukraine is preparing for a counteroffensive expected later this spring, Russian forces have kept pressing their effort to capture the city of Bakhmut.
-The Ukrainian stronghold in the eastern Donbas region has been the focus of a ferocious battle that has dragged on for eight months in eastern Ukraine.
+The Ukrainian stronghold in the Donbas region in Ukraine's east has been the focus of a ferocious battle that has dragged on for eight months.

 “Gerasimov’s tenure has been characterized by an effort to launch a general winter offensive with the aim of extending Russian control over the whole of the Donbas region,” the British ministry said on Twitter.
 “Eighty days on, it is increasingly apparent that this project has failed.”